 Tips for making the transition easier

 As we said, it will get better in time.
-But there are things you can do to your washing technique to speed up the process!
-After all, we’ve found that a lot of the weird waxy feeling will come from not washing the product out properly.
+But there are some ways you can change your washing technique to speed up the process!
+We’ve found that a lot of the weird waxy feeling will come from not washing the product out properly.

 - If you have long hair, loosely tie it up and only wash the hair from scalp to bobble.
 This will help prevent product build up over the rest of your hair which doesn’t usually need to be washed anyway.